paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 comment = "do a transfer, you still win" %}

 **Instant Runoff Voting (IRV)** is the formal name for this counting procedure.
-It refers to ranked choice voting when there is only one candidate being elected.
+It refers to Ranked Choice Voting when there is only one candidate being elected.

 **The Single Transferable Vote (STV)** is the formal name for a similar procedure with an extra step.
-It refers to ranked choice voting when there's more than one winner.
+It refers to Ranked Choice Voting when there's more than one winner.
 You could call it multi-winner RCV.
 The "Single" in the name comes from the fact that your vote counts for a single candidate, your top choice.
 The "Transferable" part refers to when if, in an elimination round, your top choice gets eliminated, then your vote transfers to your new top choice for the next round of counting.
 There is much more to say about the procedure of STV, but that will be all we mention it on this page.

 Around the world, IRV has been called by various names: the Alternative Vote (UK referendum 2011) and preferential voting (Canada 2015).
 STV is also known as the Hare-Clark system in Australia.
 IRV and STV are used nationally in Ireland, Australia, and India, and for cities and states in the US.